 Brief summary of stomach ulcer treatments

-As the name suggests, it is a sore in the lining of the stomach.
+Stomach ulcer, as the name suggests, is a sore in the lining of the stomach.
 A burning pain arising from the stomach is the main symptom.

 - The pain can start between meals or sometimes during the night.